himanshu-skid19/Inter-IIT-12-Devrev-AI-Agent-007/README.md

 # Inter-IIT-12-Devrev-AI-Agent-007

+We developed a Large Language Model (LLM) powered chatbot, augmented by a set of tools, each accompanied by its detailed description.
+The chatbot intelligently recommends a subset of these tools, specifying the arguments for their utilization, and providing guidance on how to combine them effectively to address user queries.
+Additionally, our solution incorporates features facilitating the seamless addition and modification of tools within our toolset.

 ## Team 15

 Devrev-AI-Agent-007 is a streamlined tool for deploying AI applications.
 Follow these steps to get started: